 How to Calculate Growth Rate for an Investment

 This example shows why CAGR is a better measure of return over time.
-Average annual return ignores the effects of compounding and it can overestimate the growth of an investment.
-CAGR, on the other hand, is a geometric average that represents the one, consistent rate at which the investment would have grown if the investment had compounded at the same rate each year.
+An average annual return (or arithmetic mean) ignores the effects of compounding and can overestimate growth.
+CAGR, on the other hand, represents a consistent rate at which the investment would have grown.
+CAGR will always be equal to or less than the arithmetic mean.

-Because of its multiple cash flow versatility, IRR is often used to estimate if proposed projects within an organization could generate a higher return than an organization's other investments.
-IRR is also commonly used by venture capital firms to decide which company acquisition targets could provide the highest returns.
+Because of this versatility, the internal rate of revenue is often used to estimate whether proposed projects can generate a higher return than other investments.
+IRR is also commonly used by venture capital firms to analyze the growth of company acquisition targets.

-Absolute return is a much simpler way to arrive at a total return, but it doesn't take into account the rate of return over a period of time which makes it easier to compare investments on an apples-to-apples basis.
-In simple terms, absolute value is like measuring how many miles you traveled while CAGR is like measuring how many miles per hour (the rate of speed) you traveled along the way.
+Absolute returns is a much simpler way to arrive at a total return.
+It doesn't take into account the rate of return over a period of time, making it easier to compare investments.
+Absolute value is like measuring how many miles you traveled while CAGR is like measuring how many miles per hour you traveled (aka the rate of speed) .